daddygongon/my_help/my_help.wiki/README_en.md

 cp /usr/local/lib/ruby/gems/2.2.0/gems/my_help-0.2.1/lib/my_help/template_help
   /usr/local/lib/ruby/gems/2.2.0/gems/my_help-0.2.1/lib/daddygongon/new_help
 ```
-it makes get ready the template of new_help in daddygongon dir.
+it makes get ready the template of new_help in ~/.my_help directory.
 Edit it by -e new_help.
-Then -m make new_help and n_h in exe directory.
+Then -m makes new_help and n_h in exe directory.

-## Activate own help
+## Activate own help (which is automatically done by -m)

 For the last step, at the my_help directory, put the commands in as follows:

 ```